ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

   sudo -H ./install.sh --install-hook --install-es --no-install-config --no-interactive

-The above will install/update the hooks, install/update the ES server but will not overwrite your existing config files. **NOTE** that newer versions of the ES/detection scripts may introduce new parameters in ``zmeventnotification.ini`` and ``objectconfig.ini``.
+The above will install/update the hooks, install/update the ES server but will not overwrite your existing config files. **NOTE** that newer versions of the ES/detection scripts may introduce new parameters in ``zmeventnotification.ini`` and ``objectconfig.yml``.
 You may need to paste them in manually, so always read :doc:`breaking`

 STEP 5: Start the new updated server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~